NASA-Openscapes/2021-Cloud-Hackathon/clinic/earthdata.md

 # Earthdata Login

+*The following was borrowed from the excellent [SnowEx Hackathon 2021](https://snowex-hackweek.github.io/website/projects/index.html)*

 ## Overview

 NASA data are stored at one of several Distributed Active Archive Centers (DAACs).
 If you're interested in available data for a given area and time of interest, the [Earthdata Search](https://earthdata.nasa.gov/) portal provides a convenient web interface.